How do I choose the right light color?

-The color of light or colour temperature is expressed in Kelvin value.
+The color of light or color temperature is expressed in Kelvin value.
 The full spectrum ranges from 1800K to 16000K.
-In our product range, we have LED lamps with different colour temperatures namely: 2200K, 2700K, 3000K, 4000K, 6000K.
-In addition, we also have RGB lamps with coloured light; these can emit all colors of the color spectrum.
-The light color you need depends on the space where the lamps are placed.
-Below is a brief overview with color indication of the different light colors/colour temperatures
+In our product range, we have LED lamps with different color temperatures, namely: 2200K, 2700K, 3000K, 4000K, 6000K.
+Additionally, we also have RGB lamps with colored light that can emit all colors of the color spectrum.
+The light color you need depends on the room where the lamps are placed.
+Below is a brief overview with color indication of the different light colors/color temperatures.

 Extra warm 2200K